dart-lang/language/resources/type-system/strict-raw-types.md

 }
 ```

-The devloper likely does not realize that the parameter `e` of the callback is
+The developer likely does not realize that the parameter `e` of the callback is
 `dynamic`, and that the call to `isEven` is a dynamic dispatch.

 Reporting strict raw types encourages developers to fill in omitted type
 arguments, hopefully with something other than `dynamic`.
 In cases where the
 only good type is `dynamic`, then including it as an explicit type argument
-avoids the raw type.
+avoids the raw type, and makes the dynamic behavior more explicit in the code.

 ## Conditions for a raw type Hint